 Equally difficult is the relationship between Troy and Corey.
 The bond between father and son is constantly changing and the failures of one can be projected onto the other.
 As Corey has a future in football, with a college school recruiting him, his father looks to toughen him up, telling him to stop playing around, and take up a trade that will lead to a lifelong career.
 It is a study of masculinity that Washington is not afraid to examine.
 Whether it is Troy damaged from his own father, Bono who is a neutral gentleman, Corey who is the future, and Troy’s brother Gabe (Forrest Gump actor Mykelti Williamson) a victim who gave his life to our country only to come back mentally disabled from the war.
 There is a piece of someone in all of them.

-If there are any complaints, it would be that it is a long sit, which obviously works better for the stage than the screen.
+There is a lot to study and love about Fences.
+My only complaint would be that it is a long sit, which obviously works better for the stage, than the screen.
 Outside of that, this is a movie that has two of the best performances of the year from Davis and Washington.
 They are the best in the business and the direction from Washington pays attention to specific details, such as the mise en scene of the rooms, in every frame.
-It's admirable that he was able to expand from a stage play and bring a cinematic character to the material, unlike the effort in August: Osage County a few years ago.

 3 ½ STARS